MySQL: 10 Cons & Disadvantages with 5 Alternatives

 Pricing for Oracle Database

-Oracle Database is a commercial product generally more expensive than open-source alternatives.
+Oracle Database is a commercial product that is generally more expensive than open-source alternatives.
 It offers various editions, including Standard and Enterprise, with pricing based on the edition and the number of processors or users.
 Oracle also provides cloud-hosted solutions with a pay-as-you-go pricing model, which can be more cost-effective for businesses looking for scalability and reduced upfront costs.

 Alternative #5: Microsoft SQL Server